jchapman63/neo-gkmn/dev-log.md

 ### 12-1-24
 - Used mockery to create Querier mocks
 - TODO: Finish up stat and movemap tests and then work on PQUEUE bug

+### 12-11-24
+- Finished movemap and stat tests
+- TODO: Implement battle tests with mockery
+- TODO: Implement client

+## Client / Server Architecture
+I want to write a client that makes direct use of my connectrpc generated code.
+This would be just like how I generated a TypeScript client for bodata except the code is already generated.
+Here are my rough ideas:
+- The client is called by running neo-gkmn's binary with a client arg
+- This starts a client instance, which can become a member of a battle or create a battle
+- These actions are done by leveraging the server, another instance of the noe-gkmn binary with a server arg, which leverages the connect client to create and send rpc requests to the server

+The client app here would be a way to play games and connect to the server with no UI, just by sending client commands.
+If I want a web app, I would be reimplementing the same logic, polling the API for game state.

+### 12-25-24

+## Ebitengine

+I started looking into web assembly recently and was interested in the idea of "close to" native compiling go in the web browser.
+I saw that the common use case was games in the browser and thought it would be nice to write the graphics of neo-gkmn in golang.
+I did a quick search and found Ebitengine on reddit.
+Here are their docs: https://ebitengine.org/en/documents/cheatsheet.html

+Today, I am going to copy over their hello world program and play around with the code in neo-gkmn to see what happens.
+I think
+I will be able to implement something similar to what I described on 12-11-24 and have a client host the Ebitengine logic.